Om Namah Shivaya-The universe bows to Lord Shiva, I bow to Lord Shiva.

 His jata (hair) reflects his merit as a yogi (who meditates for hundreds of years in the mountains of Himalayas).
 Ma Ganga flows from Shiva’s hair.

-The statue has been shown balancing on the right leg as the left foot is lifted up and raised in the position as if an invincible conqueror.
+They have shown the statue balancing on the right leg as the left foot is lifted and raised in the position as if an invincible conqueror.

 Tamil Nadu is famous for the ‘Nataraja’ representation of Shiva.
 The Bronze figure is a symbol of Shiva as lord of dance and dramatic arts.
-In the early tenth century, artists in Tamil Nadu began to sketch the figure with their knowledge of the crafts; patronized by kings and wealthy admirers.
+In the early tenth century, artists in Tamil Nadu sketched the figure with their knowledge of the crafts; patronized by kings and wealthy admirers.

-It lived in the temple after it was brought to life through the many customs.
+It lived in the temple after they brought it to life through the many customs.
 Devotees prostrated before the Natraja statue every day religiously, and during festivals, towns shook with songs and dance performances.

-CERN is a multicultural organization where scientists from more than 100 countries and 680 institutions work for the advancement of knowledge and forces that link them to the Nataraja statue.
+CERN is a multicultural organization where scientists from over 100 countries and 680 institutions work for the advancement of knowledge and forces that link them to the Nataraja statue.

 On June 18, 2004, a 2 m tall Nataraja statue in front of CERN was unveiled as an astonishing new milestone for the European Center for research in particle physics in Geneva.
 The Indian government celebrated its long association with Geneva since 1960, in honour of the Nataraja statue.

 In choosing the image of Shiva Natraj, the Indian government acknowledged the significance of the cosmic dance of Shiva in relation to the workings of subatomic particles.
-This CERN statue was made in India.
+They made this CERN statue in India.
 It was actually a wax model sculpted with soil.

 On melting the wax, it left an empty space in which liquid was poured after that the mould was rifted and polished to give an antique finish to the statue.